 Link Between Alcohol Abuse and Depression

-What Kind of Treatment is Available at Free by the Sea?
+Depression and Addiction Treatment at Free by the Sea

-Otherwise known as residential treatment, inpatient care lasts anywhere between 28 days to six months, and is meant for those who suffer from severe cases of addiction.
+Otherwise known as inpatient treatment, residential care lasts anywhere between 28 days to six months.
+It is meant for those who suffer from severe cases of addiction.
+Also, it can be effective for those who are suffering from co-occurring addiction and mental health challenges.
 Those who participate are given 24-hour access to our professionally trained medical staff, as well as weekly (sometimes daily) access to professional therapists and psychiatrists.

-Outpatient treatment is meant for those who have either completed residential treatment and are not ready for the world outside of treatment, or for those who only suffer from mild addiction.
+Outpatient treatment is meant for those who have either completed residential treatment or for those who only suffer from mild addiction.
 This method of care usually lasts anywhere from 3 months to over a year and provides patients with somewhere between 10-12 hours of weekly access to professional therapists and psychiatrists.
 For those who want to seek treatment that provides minimal disruption to their daily lives, outpatient rehab is the best choice for their individual care needs.

 There are many different kinds of therapy, some of which are listed below: